mebestaca/creoxl/README.md

   ## BRIEF:
-	This package is written in PLSQL which aims to programmatically produce a formatted excel file and also
-	import contents of excel file into a block or table.
+	This package is written in PLSQL designed to programmatically produce a formatted excel file.
+Additionally, it can also import the contents of an excel file into a block or table.

   ## REQUIREMENTS:
 	WPSOffice or Excel and set either as default program.